- Planning your Bachelor of Theology (PDF)

-The standard way to submit assignments in the Department of Theology and Religion is electronically via Blackboard.
-Your Lecturer may also request that you use the Blackboard SafeAssign feature as a safeguard against plagiarism.
+The standard way to submit assignments in the Theology programme is electronically via Blackboard.

 Your assignments must be submitted no later than the stated due date.
 In exceptional circumstances an extension may be granted by emailing the Lecturer at least one week prior to the due date.
 If you are obtaining an extension on medical grounds, you should attach a doctor’s certificate to your assignment when it is submitted.
 Extensions may be granted for other reasons at the discretion of your Lecturer.

 Where an extension has been obtained from the Lecturer there will be no penalty for late submission, provided that the new deadline is met.
 Where an assignment is submitted late (i.e. after the new deadline when an extension has been granted or after the due date when an extension has not been obtained) the grade awarded for the assignment will be reduced at the rate of 5% of the marks available for the assignment (not the overall marks for the course) for each week day that the assignment is late.
 If the new deadline is not met or an assignment is submitted after the due date without an extension having been obtained, the grade awarded for the assignment will be reduced at the rate of 5% of the marks available for the assignment for each week day the assignment is late.
 Your Lecturer will show the grade that the assignment would have been awarded had it been submitted on time and then deduct the penalty.

 - If an assignment is awarded 80% but is submitted two days late, the mark will be reduced by 10%, (10 marks) and will receive a grade of 70%.